 Immediate exploration targets – Ghanzi West Group

-- Two interpreted domal structures as yet untested.
+- Three major interpreted domal structures

 The Ghanzi West Project comprises nine prospecting licenses over a 6060.2km2 area, approximately 22km south west of Ghanzi and approximately 670km north west of the Republic of Botswana capital city Gaborone.

 Access to the Ghanzi West Project from the north east is via the Ghanzi/Maun Highway and transected by the Trans Kalahari Highway, connecting Windhoek, Republic of Namibia (530km east south east of Ghanzi) to Ghanzi.

 Metallum completes Global Exploration Technologies (GET) acquisition and its Botswana project portfolio.

 The Ghanzi West Project has been largely unexplored, with a previous explorer conducting a soil sampling program defining two 10km soil anomalies (GW1 and GW2).
 Upon granting of the licences, Kopore conducted a ground magnetic and electromagnetic survey defining potential bedrock conductors across both soil anomalies.